mintster/jangles/README.md

 ### Installation and Setup

-Jangles uses MySQL for development and H2 for testing. **schema.sql** and **data.sql** scripts for MySQL are in `/install/sql.`  Test database uses MySQL Scripts in `/test/resources` which run on test launch.
+Jangles uses MySQL for development and H2 for testing. **schema.sql** and **data.sql** scripts for MySQL are in `/install/sql.`  Test SQL scripts are located in `/test/resources` which run on test launch.

-Jangles uses external Properties and Connection Configuration files,`global.properties` and `connections.xml`.
+Jangles uses external Property and Connection Configuration files,`global.properties` and `connections.xml`.
 A `jangles.properties` file is located in `/resources` where you will enter the path of the external files. *This location is relative to your home directory.*

 Here is a summary of the setup process: